 Would you like to learn more about evidence-based horse training and classical dressage?
-You can book Tanya for mini-clinics, presentations and demonstrations at your stable or you can arrange a visit to see Tanya work her own horses in-hand and under saddle - applying equine learning theory and classical dressage principles.
-On an academic level, Tanya has presented her research findings at two international equitation science conferences in France and Canada, and was invited to speak at the second equine research day at the University of Guelph.
-She continues conducting research in the field of equitation science.
+You can book Tanja for mini-clinics, presentations and demonstrations at your stable or you can arrange a visit to see Tanja work her own horses in-hand and under saddle - applying equine learning theory and classical dressage principles.
+On an academic level, Tanja has presented her research findings at two international equitation science conferences in France and Canada, and was invited to speak at the second equine research day at the University of Guelph.
+She continues conducting research in the field of equitation science and horse welfare.
 We truly enjoy educating riders and trainers about sustainable and evidence-based horse training - helping improve horse welfare is our main aim.

 We can take a limited number of horses in full-time training (minimum 30 days).
 Contact us for availability and rates.

 Strictly necessary cookies guarantee functions without which this website would not function as intended.
 As a result these cookies cannot be deactivated.
 These cookies are used exclusively by this website and are therefore first party cookies.
 This means that all information stored in the cookies will be returned to this website.